-- In the case of women HRDs, the investigation should employ a gender lens with special attention not to incur in discriminatory biases or gender stereotypes. - Investigations involving children and adolescents must be adapted to their particular needs.
-This includes access to information and ensuring safe spaces for reporting. - In cases where HRDs are members of indigenous or tribal communities, particular human rights standards and guarantees apply.
+- In the case of women HRDs, the investigation must be conducted with care to avoid biases and stereotypes and should take into account intersectionality considerations. - Investigations involving children and adolescents must be adapted to their specific needs, including access to information and ensuring safe spaces for reporting. - In cases where HRDs are members of indigenous or tribal communities, specific human rights standards and guarantees applicable to these groups must be upheld.